axew3/phpBB-image-attachments-rotation/README.md

 So you'll have: phpBB/ext/w3all/w3imagerotation

-Go to "ACP" > "Customise" > "Extensions" and enable the "Attachments images rotation" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Attachments images rotation" extension

-For jpg/jpeg, gif and png attachments files.
+For jpg/jpeg, gif and png attachments files

 ## Update/install: